01-edu/public/subjects/how-2-js/README.md

 Being a special child, JS can run in different **runtime**, what you can do with it greatly depend of your runtime.

-Luckly you don't need to install anything for that since all you need is a web browser.
+Luckily you don't need to install anything for that since all you need is a web browser.

 > Main runtime for executing JS are: any web browser, NodeJS and Deno.